 Add the sugar, salt, and cinnamon to a large bowl.

-Now, add the canned pumpkin.
-Mix everything together.
+Now, add the can of Libby pumpkin purée and mix everything together.

 Finally, pour the evaporated milk into the bowl.
 Mix everything together.

 Get a cookie sheet ready and cover it with tin foil.
 Place the pie shell on the cookie sheet.
 Pour the pumpkin pie mixture into the pie shell.

 I usually suggest doing things in this order because once you add the mixture to the pie shell, it’s going to be very full and it’s easy to spill over.

 So, the less you have to move the pie around, the better.

 You don’t have to use a cookie sheet, but I also suggest this because if the pie mixture drips over for any reason while you’re moving it, it’s easier to clean up with the tin foil.